Broad Curriculum Program | Valencia, Spain

 • Overnight Excursions

-Barcelona: Dalí Museum and Sagrada Familia
+Barcelona: Old Town and Sagrada Familia

 Andalucia: Granada’s Alhambra, Sevilla, Córdoba, Flamenco activities